FeLiNa22/Hidden-In-Plain-Sight/README.md

 A program which can encode/decode any file from a .bmp image (optionally uses encryption via a password for even more security)

 ## What is Steganography ?
 Steganography  is  the  practice  of  hiding  sensitive  data  in  plain  sight.
-For  our  extension  we  set  out  to  developing a tool such that we could conceal any type of file within a .BMP image,  whilst ensuring the new altered image is essentially indistinguishable from the original.
-To challenge ourselves, we took the approach of only producing legacy code (without the use of libraries).
+This is a tool that can conceal any type of file or message within a .BMP image,  whilst ensuring the new altered image is essentially indistinguishable from the original.

 ## Install (Linux only for now)